echasnovski/mini.nvim/readmes/mini-hues.md

   -- Number of hues used for non-base colors n_hues = 8,

-  -- Saturation level.
-One of 'low', 'medium', 'high'. saturation = 'medium',
+  -- Saturation.
+One of 'low', 'lowmedium', 'medium', 'mediumhigh', 'high'. saturation = 'medium',

   -- Accent color.
 One of: 'bg', 'fg', 'red', 'orange', 'yellow', 'green',